 We determine compensation for our full-time named executive officers on a case-by-case basis and our compensation decisions include subjective determinations.
-We do not use formal quantitative performance targets to determine compensation.
-Base salaries are determined immediately preceding the year in which such salaries are to be paid, cash bonuses, which historically have been paid after taking into account the Performance Criteria (as described below) are determined at the end of the year in which services are rendered and paid in the following year, and restricted stock is granted in the year following the year in which the service was rendered.
+We do not use formal quantitative performance targets to determine compensation, except with respect to RSUs which are equity based incentive awards that vest upon the satisfaction of market and/or performance based conditions.
+Base salaries are determined immediately preceding the year in which such salaries are to be paid, cash bonuses, which are paid after taking into account the Performance Criteria (as described in the following paragraph) are determined at the end of the year in which services are rendered and paid in the following year, restricted stock is awarded for service in a particular year and granted in the following the year and RSUs are granted in June/July of each year as an additional three-year performance incentive.

-In considering base compensation and bonuses, we assess an individual's performance, which assessment is highly subjective, and our overall performance for the preceding year including, without limitation, the progress of our business in general, our multi-family property acquisition and disposition activities, our revenues, results of operations, funds from operations, adjusted funds from operations, stockholder return, gains on property sales, the management of our real estate portfolio and subjective considerations (collectively, the "Performance Criteria").
+In considering base compensation and bonuses, we assess an individual's performance, which assessment is highly subjective, and our overall performance for the preceding year including, without limitation, the progress of our business in general, our multi-family property acquisition and disposition activities, our revenues, results of operations, funds from operations, adjusted funds from operations, total stockholder return, gains on property sales, the management of our real estate portfolio and subjective considerations (collectively, the "Performance Criteria").
 The weight assigned to any particular element of the Performance Criteria changes over time, and varies based on, among other things, subjective factors and the officer's specific responsibilities.